Build and release an Android app

 To enable multidex from the command line,

-and select an Android device:
+run flutter run --debug and select an Android device:

 <img src=/flutter_website/assets/images/docs/deployment/android/cli-select-device.png width=”100%” alt=’screenshot of selecting an Android device’>

-When prompted, enter y
+When prompted, enter y.

 The Flutter tool enables multidex support and retries the build: